Chris Nilsen: International

 Nilsen began competing for South Dakota Coyotes and in Vermillion, South Dakota under coach Derek Miles in Fall 2016.

 In London at 2017 World Championships in Athletics, Nilsen cleared 5.60 m in the Pole Vault to place 13th.

 Nilsen won gold in the pole vault at the 2019 Pan Am Games in Lima, Peru after clearing 5.76 m.

 Nilsen began his professional career as a Nike sponsored athlete in July, 2020.
-He is currently working with his agent Karen Locke.

 On June 21, 2021, Nilsen was the only pole vaulter to clear 5.90 m at the 2020 Olympic Trials, cementing his first place win and getting him a spot on the Olympic team, alongside Sam Kendricks and KC Lightfoot.
 He won the silver medal at the Olympic games in Tokyo with a jump of 5.97 m, improving his personal best by two centimeters.
 Nilsen was full of praise for the winner, Armand Duplantis.
 He compared the competition against Duplantis that evening as being a regular footballer "trying to emulate Lionel Messi or Cristiano Ronaldo" and that his superiority over the world's best pole vaulters was "impressive and ridiculous".

 Nilsen jumped an indoor North American Record of 6.02 m on 5 February 2022 at Golden Pole Vault Special Meeting in Tourcoing, France.